 - Removing implants isn’t an easy procedure

 This is a very general list of pros and cons that encompasses a variety of procedures used to enhance the lips.
-To discuss the pros and cons related to your specific wants and needs, it’s best to speak with your surgeon about your options.
+To discuss the pros and cons related to your specific wants and needs, it’s best to speak with your surgeon about surgical lip augmentation.

 What Makes Someone a Good Candidate?